 Credit Counseling and Debtor Education Program

 Credit counseling must be completed before your bankruptcy is filed.
-The charge for credit counseling before bankruptcy is usually $50.00.
+The charge for credit counseling before bankruptcy is usually about $10.00.
 It is usually very simple and straightforward, and it normally can be done by a phone conference that takes about 45 minutes or less.
 This session must be done within 180 days before your bankruptcy has been filed.

 Your Responsibility for Making Monthly Payments to Trustee

+The Chapter 13 trustee in the Camden County and South Jersey area is Isabel Balboa.
 You are required to make monthly payments to the chapter 13 Trustee, Ms. Isabel Balboa.
 The payments are to be sent every month by way of money order.
 The address for sending the payments is: